tytydraco/yessleep/out/A_coffin_has_appeared_in_the_front_yard_of_every_house_in_my_neighborhood_Update.md

 Hey, all...

 A lot happened, so this one is a bit long.
 Sorry.
-I've divided it into two parts, This Morning and This Evening.
+I've divided it into three parts, Yesterday Morning Yesterday Evening, and This Morning.

 Also, if you haven't read the [first part](https://www.reddit.com/r/nosleep/comments/ybx6tl/a_coffin_has_appeared_in_the_front_yard_of_every/), you probably should.

-This morning:
+Yesterday morning:

 I’m typing this up during my lunch break.
 Quickly, here’s what happened last night.
 I couldn’t sleep, so I went to look out the front window again.
 Saw my neighbor across the street come out of the house in a daze and get into the coffin.
 I passed out.
 I woke up in my bed and when I checked again, the coffin across the street was gone.